Immunotherapies

 The historical barrier to the effective treatment of age-related and fibrotic disease has been a lack of precision.

-Neotis has developed a proprietary computational platform that maps the cell surface proteins unique to ageing and damaged tissues.
+Neotis has developed NTS, a computational platform that identifies highly specific transmembrane targets unique to ageing and damaged tissues.

 Senescent cell visualisation